hannibunny/mlbook/ml/transformer/attention.md

 * the contextual information, provided by the neighbours

-An example of how the humain brain exploits context-information in order to recognize is given in the image below.
+An example of how the human brain exploits context-information in order to recognize is given in the image below.

 ```{figure} https://maucher.home.hdm-stuttgart.de/Pics/KontextBeimLesen.jpeg
 ---